Ethel Merman: Profanity

 Merman was notorious for her brash demeanor and for telling vulgar stories at public parties.
 For instance, she once shouted a dirty joke across the room at José Ferrer during a formal reception.

 While rehearsing a guest appearance on The Loretta Young Show, Merman exclaimed "Where the hell does this go?"
 Young, who was a devout Catholic, advanced towards Merman waving an empty coffee can, saying, "Miss Merman, you said the 'H' word!
 That'll be twenty-five cents."—to which Merman replied, "Tell me, Loretta, how much will it cost me to tell you to go fuck yourself?"

 Politics

-Merman, a lifelong Republican, was a frequent guest of Dwight D. Eisenhower at the White House.
-Merman was noted as saying, "Eisenhower was my war hero and the President I admire and respect most."
-On January 20, 1981, Merman performed "Everything's Coming up Roses" at the inauguration of Ronald Reagan.
-She had previously sung the same song at an inaugural gala for John F. Kennedy, but it was never broadcast.
+Merman, a lifelong Republican, was a frequent guest of Dwight D. Eisenhower's at the White House.
+She was noted as saying, "Eisenhower was my war hero and the President I admire and respect most."
+On January 20, 1981, she performed "Everything's Coming up Roses" at the first inauguration of Ronald Reagan.
+She had previously sung the same song at a pre-inaugural gala for John F. Kennedy, but it was never broadcast.